 So enough with this banter, let’s get on with the show!

-The first film camera that I would recommend is the K1000.
+You cannot look past the K1000.
 This camera has long been a favourite for photography classes and beginners.
 It has all manual settings and everything you need to get started.
 You can find them on eBay/Amazon or any used camera store.
-Pentax has never changed their mount, this means there is a huge library of lenses for you to chose from.
-You can even use brand new lenses on it!
+Pentax has a huge library of lenses for you to chose from.

 The FM and FE were introduced in the late 1970s as lightweight, lower cost alternatives to the flagship F2.
 The bigger and heavier F2 gives you removable viewfinders and very high build quality.
 There is only one primary difference between the two: FM’s are mechanical with manual exposure and FE’s are electronic with automatic exposure control.
 Most AF and manual focus lenses work on all these cameras, except the “G” series ones.